Make Them Suffer

 Make Them Suffer is an Australian metalcore band from Perth, formed in 2008.
-They are currently signed to Greyscale Records.
-Their debut studio album Neverbloom peaked at No. 56 on the ARIA Album charts in June 2012, and showcased the band's earlier mix of metalcore, blackened death metal, and symphonic metal.
+They are currently signed to SharpTone Records.
+Their debut studio album, Neverbloom, peaked at No. 56 on the ARIA Album charts in June 2012, and showcased the band's earlier mix of metalcore, blackened death metal, and symphonic metal.
 Its follow-up Old Souls debuted at No. 30 upon release in May 2015 and displayed the band beginning to transition from death/black metal to a more progressive metalcore sound.
-After the band signed with Rise, the label released an expanded version of Old Souls in August 2016, containing also an EP from their death metal era Lord of Woe (originally self-released in 2010) and a new track, "Ether".
+After the band signed with Rise Records, the label released an expanded version of Old Souls in August 2016, containing their EP Lord of Woe (originally self-released in 2010) and a new track, "Ether".
+Despite the name, the band is not named after the Cannibal Corpse song of the same name.

 History

 They self-released their debut EP, Lord of Woe, on 27 September 2010.
-In February 2012, the group signed with Roadrunner Records and in May that year released their debut studio album Neverbloom.
+In February 2012, the group signed with Roadrunner Records and on 25 May that year released their debut studio album Neverbloom.

 They released a single entitled "Let Me In" on 12 May 2014.
 On 29 May 2015, Make Them Suffer released their second studio album entitled Old Souls.
 The band signed to Rise Records internationally in January 2016.
 On 14 June 2016, they released a new track titled "Ether".
+On 19 August 2016, the band released a deluxe edition for Old Souls, which also included "Ether", and their Lord of Woe EP remastered.

-On 7 June 2017, the band released the single "Fireworks" and announced their third studio album Worlds Apart, released in July of that year.
+On 7 June 2017, the band released the single "Fireworks" and announced their third studio album, Worlds Apart, to be released on 28 July.
 On 9 June, it was announced that Chris Arias-Real, Lachlan Monty, and Louisa Burton were no longer in the band.
 Jaya Jeffery was announced as the new bassist and Booka Nile was announced as the new keyboardist.
+The band completed a headlining world tour in 2017 in support of the Worlds Apart album through Canada, USA, Europe, UK and Australia with supporting acts Wage War, Enterprise Earth, Novelists, Spite, and Alpha Wolf.

 On 24 July 2018, a new single "27" was released.
 In September 2018, the band toured America with After the Burial and the Acacia Strain.
 In December 2018, a North American tour with Kingdom of Giants, Chelsea Grin, and Born of Osiris was announced to take place in 2019.
+On 7 June 2019, the band released a new single "Hollowed Heart".